Transmission of Shares

 The phrases “transmission” and “transfer of shares,” which are frequently used in relation to financial securities, are frequently confused by the general public.

-Difference between Transfer & Transmission of Shares?
+Difference between the Transfer & Transmission of Shares?

 Transfer of Shares: Share transfers occur when shares are voluntarily sold or moved from one shareholder to another.
 In this transaction, the shares’ owner (transferor) gives those shares’ ownership to the recipient (transferee).